draiimon/PanicSense/README.md

 git clone https://github.com/yourusername/panicsense-ph.git
 cd panicsense-ph

-# Copy environment variables template and set up your variables
-cp .env.example .env

-# Install dependencies
-npm install

-# Set up the database
-npm run db:push
+# The first-time setup script will run automatically after clone
+# If it doesn't, run it manually:
+./firstrun.sh

 # Start the application in development mode
 npm run dev
 ```

-> **First-time setup:** When you first run the application, a setup script will automatically check if your environment is properly configured and guide you through the setup process.
+> **First-time setup:** The repository includes Git hooks that automatically run the setup script after cloning.
+This guides you through configuring environment variables, installing dependencies, and setting up the database.
+If the automatic setup doesn't trigger, just run `./firstrun.sh` manually.

+> **For Repository Administrators:** If you're setting up the repository for others to clone, run `./git-clone-setup.sh` once to configure the Git hooks for automatic setup.

 ## ⚙️ System Requirements